 The nursing program at OCCC is completive and most pre-Nursing students complete the majority of general education and science courses required for the Nursing Program in order to enhance their chance of admission.

-Specific entry requirements are outlined in the Nursing Application for 2018 on the Oregon Coast Community College website.
+Specific entry requirements are outlined in the Nursing Application on the Oregon Coast Community College website.
 Enrollment in the program is limited, and there is an early deadline for applications.
 Most students spend one or more years in a pre-Nursing program to prepare for applying to the Nursing program.
 Students considering the Nursing Program are highly recommended to contact the Student Services at 541-867-8501 to meet with an academic advisor.